geographika/getting-started-with-mapserver/workshop/content/docs/outputs/vector-tiles.md

 ## Exercises

 1. Update the layer to use the `data/naturalearth/ne_110m_lakes` dataset.
 2. Update the OpenLayers style to use a blue fill for the lakes.
-In the `Style` function you will need to add a
+In the `Style` function you will need to uncomment the `fill` JavaScript.
+   Experiment with different colour values for the `fill` and `stroke`.